Bali Aga

-The Bali Aga, Baliaga or Bali Mula' are the indigenous people of Bali, predominantly located in the eastern part of the island, in Karangasem.
-They can also be found in north-western and central regions.
-Bali Aga people that are referred to as Bali Pergunungan (Mountain Balinese) are those that are located at Trunyan village.
-For the Trunyan Bali Aga people, the term Bali Aga (Mountain Balinese) is regarded as an insult with an additional meaning of "the mountain people that are fools"; therefore, they prefer the term Bali Mula (lit Original Balinese) instead.
+Bali Aga people who are referred to as Bali Pegunungan (Mountain Balinese) are those that are located at Trunyan village.
+For the Trunyan Bali Aga people, the term Bali Aga or Bali Pegunungan (Balinese: Mountain Balinese) is regarded as an insult with an additional meaning of "the mountain people that are fools"; therefore, they prefer the term Bali Mula (lit Original Balinese) instead.